StackVista/stackstate-docs/configure/topology/debug-topology-synchronization.md

 ## Overview

-This page explains several tools that can be used to troubleshoot a topology synchronization.
+This page explains several tools for troubleshooting a topology synchronization.

 ## Topology synchronization process